 One of the important lessons for every sheep to learn is need of the Shepherd's care and guidance through the labyrinth of life.
-"Who is sufficient for these things," writes the Apostle.
+'Who is sufficient for these things," writes the Apostle.
 Then he declares, "Our sufficiency is of God"--in Christ.
 He who redeemed us has gone the way before us and directed that we walk in his steps.
 Those who become so wise in their own conceits that they fancy there are nearer ways and shorter cuts and more flowery ways to Paradise are deceiving themselves.
 If those who recognize the message and are walking in the Master's footsteps and are walking circumspectly, neglect these and become overcharged with the world and earthly ambitions and joys and toys, they are surely unwisely selling the glorious heavenly birthright for a mess of earthly pottage.
 On the contrary, he who carefully follows the Master, experiences the truth of the declaration, "He restoreth my soul."
 Some find their spiritual strength refreshed as they walk in the paths of righteousness in which the Lord leads.
-He leads them "for his name's sake."...
-His honor is at stake!
+He leads them "for his name's sake."
+This is one of the considerations.
+Our Lord, the Shepherd, has undertaken to do a shepherding work; to gather a flock.
+His promise is involved; his honor is at stake!
 We may be sure that not only because of his love for us will he guide us aright, but because it would be a dishonor to him to make the slightest mistake in respect to our guidance.
 He is the Faithful Shepherd.
 The angelic hosts are watching and learning lessons in respect to all this shepherding of the flock through the narrow way.
 "Which things the angels desire to look into."--1 Pet.
-1:12
+1:12.
+"THE VALLEY OF THE SHADOW